learnk8s/learnk8s.io/_pages/infiniteconf2018/index.md

 - kubectl
 - python 2.7 and pip
 - bash (if you're using Windows we recommend [Cmder](http://cmder.net/))
-- an account on Docker Hub
-- an account on GKE

 ## Recognising handwritten digits